smzd/School_District_Analysis/README.md

 •	School District Summary: No change in the school district summary.

-•	School Performance: No change in the top 5 or bottom five lists of schools.
+•	School Performance: No change in the top five or bottom five lists of schools.

 •	Scores by the school budget, school size, and school type: had no effect from the data alteration and did not affect any school.